-At the far end of Albert Street, you will notice a large colonial designed church, known as St. John’s Cathedral, which is the oldest church in Belize.
+At the far end of Albert Street, you will notice a large colonial-designed church, known as St. John’s Cathedral, which is the oldest church in Belize.
 It was built in 1812 and 4 native kings of the Miskito tribe were crowned there.
-Across the street is the Government House or House of Culture that is opened for visitors to explore the small museum inside.
+Across the street is the Government House or House of Culture which is open for visitors to explore the small museum inside.

 When walking down Bishop Street, on your right you will see the Court Houses and across from that is the Battlefield Park which used to be a meeting place for locals.
 Occasionally, you will notice horses passing by on either side of the street.

 A little further on, you will find Mule Park and the famous Swing Bridge which connects the north and south side of Belize; on special occasions, the bridge is swung to allow boats to pass through – this is quite a sight to see.
 Upon planning your trip to Belize, make sure a walk around downtown Belize City is on your to-do list.